tarlen5/prob3_gpu/README.md

 # prob3_gpu
-Prob3++ code implemented on a gpu to do smoothed calculations on a grid with coszen/energy.
+Prob3++ code implemented on a gpu to do probability calculations on a high reslution grid with coszen, energy axes.